 Global Talent Visa

 The UK Global Talent Visa replaced the Tier 1 Exceptional Talent visa.
-This critical skills visa aims to attract top tier talent in limited fields.
-You must have skills and achievement assessed.
+This critical skills visa aims to attract top-tier talent in limited fields.
+You must have skills and achievements assessed.
 And, you’ll need to be endorsed:

 - as an emerging leader (exceptional promise)